 My father was my garden fairy.
-He loved to garden and freely shared his bounty with the family, friends, and neightbors.
+He loved to garden and freely shared his bounty with the family, friends, and neighbors.
 I would get mine: picked, washed, and processed (canned or frozen).
 Obviously, I was one spoiled daughter.
 My dad died in 1996.
 I miss him a lot and am posting this recipe in memory of him.

 After Dad died, the recipe he used went missing for several years.
 I tried other pickled beet recipes, but they just were not the same.
-When my mother had to go into Assisted Living; and we cleaned out her house, the recipe turned up again.
-Needless to say I was thrilled.
+When my mother had to go into Assisted Living, and we cleaned out her house, the recipe turned up again.
+Needless to say, I was thrilled.
 It is in a very old Kerr canning booklet.

 My daughter still cans fresh beets and uses the original recipe.
-I don’t actually can any more so I have adapted the recipe to use commercially canned whole beets.
+I don’t actually can anymore so I have adapted the recipe to use commercially canned whole beets.
 I try to keep the Pickled Beets on hand all the time.
 I serve them to my husband and call them a vegetable when I fix a veggie for dinner that he doesn't eat.
 This is another strange thing about his likes and dislikes.
 He loves Pickled Beets but won't eat beets prepared any other way.
 Oh well, I have my strange tastes, too.

 Quick Pickled Beets

 3 cans (16 oz.) whole baby beets